NSF Super - Pension DivisionInformation shown is for the rated option.

 NSF Super's fees are lower than the industry average across all account balances assessed.
 Switching fees do apply, however members are entitled to one free investment switch each year.

-Members can choose between 5 payment frequencies, while added flexibility is offered through pro-rata pension drawdowns.
-Estate planning options include reversionary pension and child death benefit pension.
+Members can choose between 5 payment frequencies, with the added flexibility of choosing from a number of set dates.
+Estate planning options also include reversionary pensions, binding nominations and non-binding nominations.